The 2025 New Horizons in Conservation Convening

 Convening Registration

-$50 – Yale University faculty or staff
+Free – Yale University student, faculty or staff

 $160 – Students and workers of grassroots community organizations.
 This also applies to alumni of the University of Michigan’s or Yale’s Doris Duke Conservation Scholars Program (DDCSP), the Yale Conservation Scholars - Early Leadership Initiative (YCS-ELI), and the Environmental Fellows Program (EFP).